-To subscribe, put the videos you want in your cart, then click on the Cart icon in upper right hand corner.
-When your purchase is complete, access the videos immediately on-line by going to My Account and My Content on the menu bar.
+To Subscribe to a Video or Video Bundle click on the Add to Cart button next to the description of what you want.
+When you’re ready to check out, click on the Cart icon in upper right hand corner.
+When your purchase is complete, you’ll be able to access the videos immediately by going to My Account and My Content on the menu bar.
+They’ll be available for you to watch online from this website.
 Later, logging in again will get you back to the videos.
-All prices are are posted in US dollars.
+All prices are posted in US dollars.

 A fiesty 17-year-old part shows up uninvited at the start of the session to register her protest for this therapy.
 To build rapport, SJ welcomes her and offers lots of validation for the desire to protest.
 Laura’s extreme rebellious behavior at 17 evoked anger and rejection from her parents.
 When the part reveals her Mom used to tell her, “I wish you were dead,” SJ and the Resources respond with lots of empathy and compassion.
 SJ clears up many misunderstandings about how rebellious children should be treated.
 After SJ orients her to present time and explains the illusion of significance, the wounded 17-year-old part feels much better.
 She’s invited to settle in to the Mountain Retreat.
 (This video is shown in the 10-hour webinar.)

 Laura Video 2 Angry 15-Year-Old Part 86 Minutes